zeepickler/file_queue/README.md

-File Queue - A file-based queue system
+File Queue - A File-Based queue system

-Playing with queue systems and exploring their capabilities and limits.
+Synopsis:

+While reading from files is slower than reading from RAM, this is a rugged solution as the messages will persist.

+Usage:

+To start the queue server, run 'ruby start_queue.rb my_custom_url:my_custom_port'.

+See the 'examples' folder for simple 'push' and 'pull' examples.

+Note:

+If the queue is empty, the returned message will be nil.

+TODO:

+Reasonable 'pull' polling.